 While it’s certainly light, don’t be fooled into thinking that the saw is some type of toy.
 It’s a serious cutting machine and should be used with the same safety precautions as gas-powered saws.

 Another feature you’ll notice right off the bat is that the entire saw can be taken apart with convenient tool-free knobs.
-This means you can clean it as well as replace or tighten the chain without having to go looking for your toolbox.
+This means you can clean and maintain the saw as replace or tighten the chain without having to go looking for your toolbox.

 The trigger features a two-step activation, which means you need to depress the small lever near the thumb before you can activate the trigger.
 This is done for safety reasons, so you won’t accidentally switch on the saw when picking it up from the handle.
 It takes a little getting used to, but once you begin using it you’ll hardly notice it’s there.